MSSQL Hosting: Compare Hosting

 What is MS SQL?

-MS SQL is Microsoft SQL Server, an RDBMS sold by Microsoft.
+MS SQL is Microsoft SQL Server.
+It's a database technology produced by Microsoft.

 What is an RDBMS?

-No. It is closed source, proprietary software developed and sold by Microsoft.
+No. It is closed source, proprietary software that is developed and sold by Microsoft.

 Is there a free version of Microsoft SQL Server?